 The following information offers a sure-fire way to stay involved with your students, be aware of their surroundings and participate in their success.
-Padre Parents is your academic booster organization that supports the faculty-staff-parent-student partnership.
+Padre Parents is a non-profit organization dedicated to supporting student academic excellence and social well-being.
 Here are some of the ways to ensure good communication and involvement with your student and school:

 eScripWouldn’t you like to support CHS and the work of the Padre Parents with money you’re already spending at Lucky's?
 All you have to do is sign-up online or pick up the forms at Arena Day and register.
-We also receive benefits from other retailers such as Office Depot, Target, Orchard Supply Hardware, Eddie Bauer, Big 5, Macy’s, Raley’s & more.
-It’s easy, safe and a very effective way to help us recognize CHS students !!
+We also receive benefits from other retailers such as Office Depot, Target, Eddie Bauer, Big 5, Macy’s, Raley’s & more.
+It’s easy, safe and a very effective way to help us recognize CHS students!!